jollyboss123/scout/README.md

 <img src="images/duck-scout.png" alt="Scout logo — duck with binoculars" width="300">

 # Scout
 A lightweight, on-demand forward geocoder for OSM data—name in, lat/lon out—that can replace self-hosted Nominatim for many use cases and cut cold-start from ~30 min to ~1 min on typical regional datasets.
+(Numbers are from my machine—YMMV.)

 | Aspect                        | This project                            | Self-hosted Nominatim                                      | Paid SaaS (typical) |
 |------------------------------|------------------------------------------|-------------------------------------------------------------|---------------------|